na-na-hi/renget/archive/iftod.md

 \>she surprises you when she suddenly squishes her breasts together, and you between them, before thunderously rolling over onto her back, taking you with her
 \>keeping her huge sacks pressed together, trapping you between them within the miniature canyon that was their cleft, only your head remains poking out as your full body is pressed and shifted around by the elder dragon's malleable flesh
 \>she lets off a happy sounding squeal as she resumes kneading, never taking her eyes off you and your increasingly disgruntled expression
-\>thank gog you'd eaten a big meal at the canteen before leaving on the hunt - you had a feeling you were going to be here for a while
+\>thank gog you'd eaten a big meal at the canteen before leaving on the hunt - you had a feeling you were going to be here for a while%%

 ===================================

 >I'm going to marry someone's [monster] daughter

-\>You head over to the Commander's generously-sized home to pick up your date for the evening.
+%darkgreen%\>You head over to the Commander's generously-sized home to pick up your date for the evening.
 \>"Ah you must be Anon, I've heard a lot about you from my daughter."
 He greets you at the door, gesturing you in.
 \>"She's still getting ready, why don't we sit and have a chat while we wait?"
 He motions you further down the hall.
 \>You pass an obscenely large kitchen where a Kulve Taroth is breathing fire onto a spit-roasted Aptonoth in an oven.